BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKDanielssonDistanceMapImage.md

-# ITK Danielsson Distance Map Image Filter (ITKDanielssonDistanceMapImage)
+# ITK Danielsson Distance Map Image Filter

 This filter computes the distance map of the input image as an approximation with pixel accuracy to the Euclidean distance.